thoth-tech/below-the-surface/README.md

 ### Step 3: Navigate to the Game Directory

-Move into the game’s directory within the repository:
+Move into the game's directory within the repository:

 ```bash
 cd arcade-games/games/BelowTheSurface